Lizzl/Predicting-BTC-spendings/README.md

 ## Project Intro/Objective
 Bitcoin is money on the internet, invented in 2009 by an unknown person called Satoshi Nakamoto.
-Every Bitcoin(BTC)-Addresse (a BTC addresse is comparable to a bank IBAN number), every transaction made on the Bitcon network is encrypted, the only thing made public is the amount transferred as well as the UNIX-timestamp the transfer was made.
+Every Bitcoin(BTC)-Addresse (a BTC addresse is comparable to a bank account number), every transaction made on the Bitcon network is encrypted, the only thing made public is the amount transferred as well as the UNIX-timestamp the transfer was made.

 However, some BTC-addresses have been identified, either because they are published by the entity owning these addresses themselves or because they could have been identified during criminal investigations, etc.